pranaya890/NCA/Note/Networking/Introduction to Networking.md

 ## Network Topology
 - Ring Topology : connected in ring like structure, data flow is unidirectional, data packets collision is reduced, single device failure can disrupt the whole network
-- Bus topology: different nodes are connected to a single bus, cost effective for small netwok, frequent data collision, disruption on bus can put down entire network
+- Bus topology: different nodes are connected to a single bus, cost effective for small network, frequent data collision, disruption on bus can put down entire network
 - Star Topology: connected to central hub, hub maintains one to many connection, failing of hub fails all network, easy to install and manage, failure of other nodes excluding hub creates no effect
-- Mesh Topology: every node is connected to every other node,  high redundancy and reliability, expensive and complex to installl
+- Mesh Topology: every node is connected to every other node,  high redundancy and reliability, expensive and complex to install
 - Hybrid Topology: combination of multiple topologies, flexible and scalable, complex to configure and manage.